EGM/pc-lab-sop/README.md

 Write the current date, your name (if you're the operator of the day), and your license number.
 Trainees should put down the license number of the lead operator.

+#### CCV Online Meters Effluent

+Consists of three blocks, CCC #2, CCC #1, plus an extra block of cells. **The first two MUST be filled out daily.** The third is an extra, in the event that one of the meters is out of range and needs to be recalibrated and rechecked.

 <table>
   <tr><td>Initials</td><td colspan=2>CCC #2</td></tr>
   <tr><td></td><td>Sampled</td><td>Tested</td></tr>